naomi789/portfolio/README.md

-✨ Mid level UX Researcher searching for a new mixed methods/qualitative role
+🕵️‍♀️ Mid level UX Researcher at GreatSchools.org and ex-software engineer

-🤓 Experienced with software tooling, ecommerce, educational tech, and more

-💻 I'm an ex-software engineer who loves Python scripts & automating quantitative work

-⏮️ Previously at: GitHub, Groupon, Microsoft, Adobe, and Stanford University

 🌱 Part time student at the University of Washington

-📙 Native English speaker, working proficient Japanese, beginning German
+🌏 Native English, working proficient Japanese (JLPT N2-N1), beginning German (A1-A2)